-Our incomes taxes are accounted for using an asset and liability approach.
+Our income taxes are accounted for using an asset and liability approach.
 This requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of temporary differences between the financial statement and tax basis of assets and liabilities at the applicable tax rates.
 A valuation allowance is recorded against deferred tax assets if, based on the weight of the available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.

 The determination of our provision for income taxes requires significant judgment, the use of estimates, and the interpretation and application of complex tax laws.
 Significant judgment is required in assessing the timing and amounts of deductible and taxable items and the probability of sustaining uncertain tax positions.
 The impact of uncertain tax positions would be recorded in our financial statements only after determining a more-likely-than-not probability that the uncertain tax positions would withstand challenge, if any, from taxing authorities.
 As facts and circumstances change, we reassess these probabilities and would record any changes in the financial statements as appropriate.
-On January 1, 2007, we adopted the provisions of Financial Accounting Standards Board ("FASB") Interpretation No. 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48"), which sets out the framework by which such judgments are to be made.
+We account for uncertainty in income taxes in accordance with the current accounting guidance, which sets out the framework by which such judgments are to be made.